 Repetition is the key to mastering physical equations.
 To remember formulas, you need to practice them as much as possible.
-Don't rely on your formula sheet and try to solve problems by relying solely on your brain.
-Of course, don't forget to check if your answer is correct or wrong.
+Don't rely on your formula sheet and try to solve problems using your own brain.
+After solving, make sure to check if the answer is correct or not.

-We need to remember the formula for solving numerical problems.
-If you don't remember, you'll make a mistake, spend more time on a question, and you might even lose few grades on the exam.
+It is essential to remember the formula for solving numerical problems.
+If you don't, you will make mistakes, spend more time on a question, and may even lose some grades on the exam.
 Here are some useful techniques for effectively memorizing physics.
 Practicing the formula is the best way to become perfect in it.

-As in other subjects, it is also important for physical formula, repetition is a very important aspect of learning.
-If you practice a new skill, the connections between brain neurons are strengthened.
+As in other subjects, repetition is a very important aspect of learning physical formulas.
+When you practice a new skill, the connections between brain neurons are strengthened.
 But if you don't practice, then weak ties break.
-If you try to learn formulas without doing the practice first, then you're just making it harder, so leave the formula book separate and try to solve the questions, this way your mind will try to learn the formula.
+If you try to learn formulas without doing the practice first, then you're just making it harder, so leave the formula book aside and try to solve the questions, this way your mind will try to learn the formula.